Lyft's revenue is growing at nearly triple the rate of Uber's

 Lyft wants to give Uber a run for its money.

-The ride-hailing company released financials Monday that show its revenue growth in the fourth quarter of 2017 was 2.75 times faster than Uber's.
-Lyft said its revenue growth was up 168 percent in the fourth quarter, while Uber's was up 61 percent.
+The San Francisco-based ride-hailing company released financials Monday that show its revenue growth in the fourth quarter of 2017 was 2.75 times faster than Uber's.
+Lyft revenue growth was up 168 percent in the fourth quarter, according to a company spokesman.
+Uber's was up 61 percent.

 Despite Lyft's massive growth, Uber still earned significantly more revenue than its rival last year.
 An Uber spokesman said fourth-quarter revenue came in at $2.2 billion, up 11.8 percent from the previous quarter, whereas Lyft's total annual revenue for 2017 came in at $1 billion.